tj-wells/coti-docker-method/README.md

 where,

+- ACTION is set to either of the values "testnet" or "mainnet", depending on your use-case.
 - SERVERNAME is your desired testnet URL is in the form "my-node.com" (i.e. without 'http(s)://' and 'www.').
-  - If you're using a subdomain, include that too, for example, "testnet.my-node.com".
+  - If you are using a subdomain, include that too, for example, "testnet.my-node.com".
-- the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.2".
+- VERSION should be in the format "X.Y.Z", for example, "3.1.2".
 See the list below for the versions currently available for installation.

 An example .env file, `.env.sample`, is provided in the repository.
 You may copy it to start from a valid template file: `cp .env.sample .env`.

-### Available Versions
+### Available Node Versions

 Available Coti Node Versions:

 <ul>
   <li>3.1.2</li>
-  <li>3.1.0</li>
 </ul>

-# Running Your Testnet Node
+# Running Your Node

-The testnet node can be run in the foreground with
+The node can be run in the foreground with

 ```
 docker-compose up